mexuaz/vetga/README.md

 ## Dataset files

-Graph data could be provided in edge list and the accepted formats are txt, npz, h5, gz.
-The algorithm is capable of reading files from a local disk or Google drive.
+Graph data could be provided in edge list and the accepted formats are txt, npz, h5, mtx.
+The application is capable of reading files from a local disk or Google drive, if the provided file is compressed by zip or gz it will be extracted automatically.

 Text files are the most common used format but very slow to read.
 It is recommended to use HDF5 as they are the best way to store and read datasets fast and there is no limitation for size (There is a 2GB limitation for npz files).